 - Specific topics for spring meetings were chosen based on member requests and interests (e.g. attracting participation in new online programs) and facilitated presentations and small group discussions on those topics.

-- One-on-one consultations with each organization were added to interpret data for spring reports.
+- One-on-one consultations with each organization were added to interpret and reflect on data from spring reports.

 Extending to collective evaluation: